 Listen to the More Recipes About Music & Food Spotify Playlist

 Remarkably, Keith Forsey and Steve Schiff (while working on The Breakfast Club soundtrack) wrote “Don’t You (Forget About Me) specifically for Simple Minds, but the band turned them down.
 The band felt they should only record their own material.
-The song was then offered to a Who’s Who of MTV superstars – Bryan Ferry, Corey Hart, The Fixx’s Cy Curnin, and even Billy Idol.
-All of them turned down.
+It was then offered to a Who’s Who of MTV superstars – Bryan Ferry, Corey Hart, The Fixx’s Cy Curnin, and even Billy Idol.
+All of them turned it down.
 Finally, Jim Kerr’s wife, a.k.a.
-The freaking amazing Chrissie Hynde finally convinced the band to relent and the rest is angsty 80s pop history.
+The freaking amazing Chrissie Hynde finally convinced the band to relent and the rest is angsty ’80s pop history.

 Which really has nothing to do with tofu sandwiches.

 I am actually not a fan of tofu sandwiches.
 I understand their place in the vegetarian/vegan sandwich spectrum, but they never really add up for me.
 No matter what the marinade, I generally feel like I want some sort of meat ingredient.
 It’s pretty much the reason I never make tofu sandwiches and opt for other vegetarian options.

 I originally made this sandwich without the charred broccoli when I was running a small cafe in a library.
 For Banned Books Week, I made a special menu I called “Banh Mi, Not Books.”
 In addition to a chicken banh mi & a banh mi style hot dog, I made a vegan tofu banh mi even going to the lengths of making a sriracha sauce with aquifaba.
 I did not go vegan here choosing to use some Kewpie mayo I had on hand for the sauce.
 I also added charred broccoli to give the overall sandwich a flavor bump.